 - Tuition remission does not apply to full semesters spent abroad at other institutions in Study Abroad Programs.
 However, it does discount part of the tuition expense for faculty-led, short-term programs.
 Tuition remission can be used to cover half of the actual tuition charged for each course taken in this format.
 All other travel expenses are not included in the program.
 Any programs which require remuneration to another institution are not eligible for tuition remission.

 Maryville University’s goal in wage and salary administration is to pay salaries consistent with economic resources available to the University which will attract and maintain a well-qualified, highly motivated faculty and staff and thus strengthen the educational and scholarly activities of the institution.
-Salary studies are made annually by the Human Resources Office and Vice President for Administration and Finance.

 The total compensation program is administered among employees without distinction because of their race, color, religion, age, disability, gender or national origin.
 All personnel information, including salaries, is confidential.

 The University has a monthly payroll and employees receive their paychecks on the last working day of each month.
 Paychecks are deposited directly to the employee’s bank account.